Peer Advisor Program

 What Is the Peer Advisor Program?

-Nationally recognized for "exemplary practice in achieving campus diversity," the Peer Advisor Program was established by the University of Virginia's Office of African-American Affairs in 1984.
-It assists Black first-year and entering transfer students with their college transition by providing personalized, sensitive support and counseling.
+Nationally recognized as an "exemplary practice” that helps to enrich campus environments, the Peer Advisor Program was established by the University of Virginia's Office of African-American Affairs in 1984.
+It assists participating first-year and entering transfer students with their college transition by providing personalized, sensitive support and counseling.
 In addition, the program offers a wide range of activities from orientation to workshops and seminars to academic recognitions.

 What Are the Program Goals?